Kevin Federline: 2005–2009: Wrestling and musical debut

 Federline appeared on WWE programming to promote his album, Playing with Fire, and participate in an angle.
-He first appeared on the October 16, 2006, and October 23, 2006, editions of WWE Raw, in which he got into physical altercations with WWE Champion John Cena.
+He first appeared on the October 16, and October 23, 2006, editions of WWE Raw, in which he got into physical altercations with WWE Champion John Cena.
 The following week, he came to the ring to aid Johnny Nitro in his match against John Cena.
 After Cena got in Federline's face, Federline slapped him hard.
-He appeared again during the November 5, 2006, pay-per-view event Cyber Sunday, hitting Cena with King Booker's World Heavyweight Championship belt and helping Booker win the Champion of Champions match that was organized between Cena, Booker, and Big Show.
+Federline appeared again during the November 5, 2006, pay-per-view event Cyber Sunday, hitting Cena with King Booker's World Heavyweight Championship belt and helping Booker win the Champion of Champions match that was organized between Cena, Booker, and Big Show.
 The next night, November 6, 2006, he challenged Cena to a match at the New Year's Day edition of Raw, which Cena accepted.
 He went on to win this no-disqualification match thanks to interference from Johnny Nitro and Umaga.
 Later in the night, after John Cena's main event match, Cena went after Federline and brought him into the ring and delivered his FU finishing move twice before cameras stopped rolling.

-According to the Wrestling Observer Newsletter, Federline was well received backstage.
+According to the Wrestling Observer Newsletter, Federline was well-received backstage.
 Sources say he worked so well with the company and personnel that the WWE may give him a regular role on the company's show Raw in the near future.
 Other sources and wrestlers have spoken about Federline's generally good attitude backstage as well.

-Television appearances

-Federline was featured in a Nationwide Mutual Insurance Company commercial during Super Bowl XLI on February 4, 2007, as part of its "Life Comes at You Fast" ad series.
+Federline starred in a Nationwide Mutual Insurance Company commercial during Super Bowl XLI on February 4, 2007, as part of its "Life Comes at You Fast" ad series.
 In the commercial, Federline initially appeared in a music video, rapping about living a high-flying lifestyle.
 Then reality sets in as Federline is shown now working in a fast-food restaurant with his manager yelling at him, the punchline of the ad being "Life comes at you fast".

-Federline guest-starred during several episodes and was subsequently added as a regular on the television series One Tree Hill on The CW.
-However, he did not appear on the show again after his guest slot.

-Federline appeared on the seventh season of the weight-loss reality television show Celebrity Fit Club.
+The Hollywood Reporter wrote that Federline was paid $377,000 for the commercial, and made $15,000 for appearing at his 29th birthday party at Pure nightclub in Las Vegas.
+He also earned $50,000 for a number of Las Vegas club appearances in December 2007.
+Federline appeared on the December 2007 cover of Details magazine, and he was named 7th most-influential man under 45, a spot he shared with Larry Birkhead.
+HuffPost reported three months later, that the December 2007 issue was on track to sell more than 75,000 copies, nearly 15,000 copies more than Federline's March 2005 cover issue.

-Federline plays a border guard in the 2009 film American Pie Presents: The Book of Love.
+Federline guest-starred as Jason "J-Fed" Federline in three episodes of The CW's television series One Tree Hill (2008).
+He played Lollipop Love Dancer in The Onion Movie (2008), which was filmed in 2003, and a Canadian border guard in the comedy film American Pie Presents: The Book of Love (2009).
+In February 2009, he announced plans to start a children's clothing line.